beardofedu/gh-docs/README.md

 - I came from a world where I had 6 versions of the same Word file with -FINAL, -FINAL-For-Real, -FINAL-DATE, and FINAL-DATE-NO-REALLY for almost every project
 - Sharing the documentation process with project maintainers and potentially project contributors
+- https://github.com/github/training-kit/pull/603 <- for display of communication from team

 ## Looking at Documentation